xiangyuan/blog/2012/6/11/rstblog.rst

 - http://nblock.org/2011/08/31/1st-blogpost/
 - http://mattdeboard.net/2011/05/09/more-tips-on-rstblog/

-Besides the technical details, this blog will from now on focus on technical content, usually written in English about Python/Django related things.
+Besides the blog-related technical details, this blog will from now on focus on technical content, usually written in English about Python/Django related things.